 What Is the Difference Between Actual Cash Value Roof Insurance and Replacement Cost?

-The difference between replacement value and ACV is that in replacement value they do not take into account the depreciation, and will pay you the replacement value, which means you will get what you need to replace it new or repair it like new, less your deductible.
+The difference between replacement value and ACV is that in replacement value, they do not take depreciation into account and will pay you what you need to replace the roof or repair it like new, minus your deductible.

 Home Insurance Limitations for Roof Insurance